IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/performance_evaluation.md

 ## Power, voltage and current consumption

 ### M3-node: the application
 I analyzed the power, voltage and current consumption of the single **M3-nodes** where my application was running.
-Below I report the results of the **M3-11** node of the Saclay frontend that I was testing in one of my experiments as a node for my application:
+Below I report the results of the **M3-11** node of the Saclay frontend that I was testing as a node for my application:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/m3-node-power_consumption.png)